The “Silk Road” served the ancient China trade with the west from a

 The Spanish entered the China trade only after establishing a colony in

 the Philippines.
-They traded mainly from their base in Manila with China
+Later they traded mainly from their base in Manila with China

-but at one time they had forts in the northern part of Taiwan to
+but at one time they had continued in the north of Taiwan to

-protect their interests.
+protect their direct trade interests with China.
 Their sea trading route was leading over the

 The Dutch:

-When the Dutch arrived, they proved to be the most ambitious player in
+When the Dutch arrived, they tried to be the most ambitious player in

-the ancient China trade.
+the China trade.
 They established their center of operation in

 Batavia (present-day Jakarta, Indonesia).
 From here they started